Belyklarry/clj-app-infra/README.md

 **NB: For more information on the solution, read the ```solution-documentation.md``` file.**

 ## Cleanup
-In order to let Terraform cleanup all resources that it has created, we first need to delete the resources created outside Terraform like the load balancer and EBS volume.
+In order to let Terraform cleanup all the resources that it has created, we first need to delete the resources created outside Terraform like the load balancer and EBS volume.
 For that, we comment out the line deploying our workloads in the ```main.tf``` file.
 For the changes to take effect, run:
 ```console
 terraform apply -auto-approve
 ```